Counting And Confusion: Bayesian Rate Estimation With Multiple Populations: Thresholding

 Though we have only illustrated the behavior of the rate estimate quantitatively for this specific example of foreground and background rates, the conclusions hold in general.
 Consider the Fisher information matrix for the posterior distribution in Eq.~\eqref{eq:rate-shape-posterior}.
 For a model with parameters $\mathset{\theta_i}$, the Fisher information matrix has components

 where the average is taken over the data distribution at fixed $\theta$, $p(d | \theta)$.
 The components of the Fisher information matrix describe the maximum amount of information about the corresponding parameters available in a given data set; the inverse of the Fisher information matrix gives the Cramer-Rao bound on the covariance matrix of unbiased estimators of $\theta$.
+Though our Bayesian analysis is not necessarily limited by the Cramer-Rao bound (since estimators constructed from it need not be unbiased and can also be affected by the prior), the Fisher information is indicative of the influence of each measurement on the posterior.
 For the likelihood that enters Eq.~\eqref{eq:rate-shape-posterior}, the Fisher information matrix is

 where the expectation values are taken over the distributions $\hat{f}$ and $\hat{b}$ (i.e.\ they are expectations for one event from the combined rate distribution).
 If the cross-terms are small, then the Cramer-Rao bound on the uncertainty of $R_f$ will be given by